 Chief Executive Officer, Safety Operating Systems, Washington, DC.
-As the founder of SOS, Captain Cox has led the growth of from a start up in to into a major consulting success.
+As the founder of SOS, Captain Cox has led the growth from a start up into a major consulting success.
 Clients now include international and domestic airlines, government regulators, manufacturers, business and corporate flight departments and other consulting firms.

 - December 2004 – February 1980:

 Captain, Check Airman, Acceptance Test Pilot, Ferry Pilot for major US airline.
 Scheduled Air Carrier operations in North America, Caribbean and Bermuda.
 Operations in one of the world’s most technically advanced aircraft in all weather conditions to domestic and foreign destinations.